-TEACHING K-12 I/II Dual Enrollment-1 credit.....
+TEACHING K-12 I/II Dual Enrollment-

-Students must meet the APSU Dual Enrollment admissions criteria.
+1 credit.....C32H04, C32H05 Prerequisite: Teaching as a Profession I Students must meet the APSU Dual Enrollment admissions criteria.

-Teaching as a Profession II (TAP II) is an applied-knowledge course for students interested in learning more about becoming a teacher, school counselor, librarian, or speechlanguage pathologist.
+Teaching as a Profession II (TAP II) is an appliedknowledge course for students interested in learning more about becoming a teacher, school counselor, librarian, or speech-language pathologist.
 This course covers classroom management, concepts of higher order thinking, differentiating instruction, and strategies of effective classroom planning.
 Students in this course will demonstrate their skills in laboratory settings while building a course portfolio of work, which will carry with them throughout the program of study.

-WORK-BASED LEARNING: Teaching - 2 credits: 12th
+WORK-BASED LEARNING: Teaching - 2 or 3

-C32H36 Prerequisite: Must have at least 2 credits in the program area and meet the selection criteria as stated on the Work-Based Learning application.
+credits: 12th......C32H36 Prerequisite: Must have at least 2 credits in the program area and meet the selection criteria as stated on the Work-Based Learning application.
+Please see Veronica Walton or Timbra Sutton for an application.

-Please see Veronica Walton, room 519, for an application.
 Work-Based Learning: Career Practicum is a capstone course intended to provide students with opportunities to apply the skills and knowledge learned in previous CTE and general education courses within a professional work environment.
 The course allows students to earn high school credit for select models of work-based learning, which allow students to interact with industry professionals in order to extend and deepen classroom work and support the development of postsecondary and career readiness knowledge and skills.